yamalight/graffiti/README.md

-# Graffiti
+# Graffiti.js

-> Graffiti is a minimalistic GraphQL framework
+> Graffiti.js is a minimalistic GraphQL framework

 ⚠ This project is still under development ⚠